shaecodes/Slots-Machine/README.md

 # Disclaimer
 While this program simulates a slot machine game, it is intended for entertainment purposes only.
 The use of this program does not condone or promote real-life gambling activities.
 It is important to gamble responsibly and be aware of the laws and regulations related to gambling in your jurisdiction.
 I am not responsible for any misuse or illegal activities related to gambling.

-# License
-This project is open-source and available under the MIT License.

 Enjoy playing the slot machine game!